profweiliu/design-resilient-communities/charrette.md

 ## Design Challenge

-**Deliverables:** The design teams will develop resilience-informed design proposals across three scales demonstrating how design strategies and/or policy-oriented recommendations respond to selected goals from the City Resilience Framework.
+**Deliverables:** Students will work in three teams, each assigned to one scale **(City & Community; Neighborhood & District; or Block, Street, & Building)**.
+Each team will develop a resilience-informed design proposal demonstrating how design strategies respond to selected goals from the City Resilience Framework.

 All teams should:
 - identify priority resilience goals relevant to the study area,